3.6. Creating the Plan Tree of Multiple-Table Query

 testdb=# SELECT * FROM tbl_a AS a, tbl_b AS b, tbl_c AS c

-The planner picks all the combinations of pairs of the three tables and estimates the cheapest path for each combination.
-The planner then stores the information in the corresponding RelOptInfo objects: {tbl_a, tbl_b}, {tbl_b, tbl_c}, and {tbl_a, tbl_c}.
+- Level 2: The planner identifies all possible pairs of the three tables and estimates the cheapest path for each combination.
+The results are stored in the corresponding RelOptInfo objects: {tbl_a, tbl_b}, {tbl_b, tbl_c}, and {tbl_a, tbl_c}.

-The planner finally gets the cheapest path using the already obtained RelOptInfo objects.
+- Level 3: The planner finally identifies the cheapest path for the entire query using the previously obtained RelOptInfo objects.

-The result of the EXPLAIN command of this query is shown below:
+The EXPLAIN output for this query is shown below:

-The outermost join is the indexed nested loop join (Line 5).
-The inner parameterized index scan is shown in line 13, and the outer relation is the result of the hash join whose inner and outer tables are tbl_b and tbl_a, respectively (lines 7-12).
-Therefore, the executor first executes the hash join of tbl_a and tbl_b and then executes the indexed nested loop join.
+The outermost join is an indexed nested loop join (Line 5).
+The inner relation is a parameterized index scan (Line 13), while the outer relation is the result of the hash join between tbl_b and tbl_a (Lines 7–12).